Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Cahors (Stage 3: Figeac to Cahors)

-Before leaving Cahors, call in to the Musée de la Résistance (check the location and opening hours at the Tourist Office as the museum has recently undergone renovations).
+Before leaving Cahors, call in to the Musée de la Résistance (check the opening hours at the Tourist Office as the museum has recently undergone renovations).
 We were lucky enough to be guided around the museum by a lady who lived here as a young girl during WWII.
 She brought the stories of the people who risked, and sometimes lost, their lives aiding the Allies to life in a way that was both harrowing and inspiring!

 Moissac (Stage 4: Cahors to Eauze)